 Do you have a way to account for [the student's] time or do you just estimate that they have done a certain number of hours?

 We require the student to complete a quiz at the end of each of the 15 lessons.
-This is the same course curriculum I use for my ASL courses at California State University that carry 3 units.
-Technically the course could qualify for 4 units--for example, my wife, Belinda, teaches this curriculum at Sierra College for 4 units (as of 2008 - 2010), but I want there to be no question that it is the equivalent or better of a 3-semester unit college course which involves 3 hours per week of contact seat-time for 15 weeks and is understood to involve approximately 1 to 2 hours of homework/practice time for each hour of class.
-Thus a student who successfully completes the quizzes and final exam has demonstrated a level of proficiency that would have taken 45 classroom contact hours.
-I suppose one could call that an estimate.
-I refer to it as an "equivalent."
+This is the same course curriculum I use for my ASL courses at California State University that carry up to 4 units.
+The course easily qualifies for 4 units.
+For example Belinda Vicars taught this curriculum at Sierra College (Rocklin, California) for 4 units (she is now at Sacramento State).
+A 4-semester-unit college course typically involves 4 hours per week of contact seat-time for 15 weeks and is understood to involve approximately 1 to 2 hours of homework/practice time for each hour of class.
+Thus a student who successfully completes the quizzes and final exam has demonstrated a level of proficiency that would have taken 60 classroom contact hours plus a significant number of homework/practice hours.
 It is common for school district administrators to accept a 1-semester college course as the equivalent of a 1-year ASL course.
-Note: I don't personally believe that the two are actually equal.
-In terms of sheer contact hours the high school course would cover much more information.
-What I believe about credits however is not as important as what the local school district or program believes about credits.
+In terms of actual contact hours the high school course would typically consist of 90 sessions of 50 minutes vs a college semester consisting of 60 sessions of 50 minutes (or more likely 30 sessions of 100 minutes).
+The difference in seat time (90 seat-time hours for a high school course vs 60 seat-time hours for a college course) is also typical because college students are expected to invest more time doing homework outside of class.
+What is important though is what your local school district or program believes about credits.
 My job is to present the student with an opportunity to participate an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.
-Afterward I, or one of my faculty, evaluate the student's performance and skill level and document whether or not it is the equivalent of that which would be obtained by a typical college student taking an ASL course of a specified level.
+Upon successful completion of the course, ASLU will provide documentation indicating that the student has completed a course equivalent to that of a typical college ASL course of the specified level.

 What do we get for documentation?